-Also posing is a woman wearing a costume to look The Milkmaid, the 17th century oil painting by Johannes Vermeer.
+Also posing is a woman wearing a costume to look like The Milkmaid, the 17th-century oil painting by Johannes Vermeer.
 The original hangs in the Rijksmuseum, less than 15 minutes by tram from Dam Square.

 Presidency of the Council of the European Union